metauni/metauni.github.io/slt/workshop2023.md

 ### SLT High Road

+The SLT "high road" explains the conceptual toolkit and how to use it to reason about learning machines, leaving the proofs and details for later ("just tell me why it's useful to know this").

 * **SLT High 1** (*Dan Murfet*): Welcome and introduction, survey of the Primer
 * **SLT High 2** (*Dan Murfet*): Phases, free energy formula, phase transitions in `n` and the true distribution
 * **SLT High 3** (*Edmund Lau*): Definitions of and intuitions for the RLCT, volume codimension, `E[nL_n(w)]`, examples